rakannimer/pagination-and-sorting-with-aws-amplify/blog-post.md

 ## Creating our app skeleton

-Let's start by creating our app's skeleton :
+Let's start by setting up a directory as a project

 ```sh